-Our four Hour Emergency Access Standard shows the percentage of patients attending our emergency departments that are admitted, transferred or discharged within four hours.
-Whilst our performance has fallen since April 2021 our national ranking has improved showing that relatively we have been able to cope with the unprecedented pressures that we have seen.
+national ranking has improved showing that relatively we have been able to cope with the unprecedented pressures that we have seen.
 Our shift to the new hospital in the coming years will help us to improve further as we consolidate two sites into one.

 Our 62 Day Cancer Referral to Treatment Target shows the percentage of patients that, when cancer is first suspected have a confirmed diagnosis and start treatment within 62 days.

-Between April 2021 and November 2021 we improved our performance from around 53 per cent to 75 per cent but we were impacted again in January 2022.
-We are beginning to recover this position again as we close the year.
-Our relative performance improved through the year but remains low.
+Between April 2021 and November 2021 we improved

 Our core Patient Experience measure, the Friends and Family Test shows the numbers of patients who would be likely or extremely likely to recommend the service to their friends or family.
 It is broken into eight sub components of which our Trust collects and reports five of them.
 Throughout the year our performance dipped slightly.
 In comparison to other NHS Trusts it is poor.
-This is a focal point for our fundamental care approach.
+This is a focal point for our fundamentals of care approach.